 NumPy's main object is the homogeneous multidimensional array.
-It is a table of elements (usually numbers), all of the same type, indexed by a tuple of positive integers.
+It is a table of elements (usually numbers), all of the same type, indexed by a tuple of non-negative integers.
 In NumPy dimensions are called axes.
-The number of axes is rank.

-For example, the coordinates of a point in 3D space [1, 2, 1] is an array of rank 1, because it has one axis.
-That axis has a length of 3.
-In the example pictured below, the array has rank 2 (it is 2-dimensional).
-The first dimension (axis) has a length of 2, the second dimension has a length of 3.
+For example, the coordinates of a point in 3D space [1, 2, 1] has one axis.
+That axis has 3 elements in it, so we say it has a length of 3.
+In the example pictured below, the array has 2 axes.
+The first axis has a length of 2, the second axis has a length of 3.